-If you're redesigning your living room, getting the right flooring is a must.
-But as one of your home’s hardest working floors, the flooring has to be durable as well as good looking.
-It’s a space into which guests are welcomed, demanding something smart underfoot, but this is also a place to relax, so flooring must strike the right note for everyday living as well.
+As a space into which guests are welcomed, living rooms demand something smart underfoot, as well as striking the right note for relaxed everyday living.
 Then there’s a decision to make about whether it’s the fifth wall and creates a statement, or is a quiet backdrop to the room’s other decorative features.
 How to make the right selection, then?
 Easy!
 Get in the know with our guide and for more living room ideas head to our gallery.

 What choices are there for living room flooring?

 The options for living room floors are wide.
 UK homeowners continue their love affair with living room carpet but natural floor coverings made from plant fibres have become increasingly popular.
 Hard flooring – predominantly wood floors – can prove equally appealing, of course, especially if the living room is part of an open-plan kitchen diner design.
 How easy cleaning is and how often you’ll need to do it also needs to be factored in.

 If a surface that’s warm and soft underfoot is number one on your list of criteria, the merits of both carpet and plant-fibre natural flooring are worth considering.

 Carpet for a living room should be hard wearing.
 An 80 per cent wool, 20 per cent manmade fibre version will stand up to the everyday foot traffic and stay looking good.
 Household includes small children?
 You could go for polypropylene to maximise stain resistance.
 Pattern can add glamour: small versions look more traditional while large-scale motifs have a contemporary aesthetic.
 Thinks stripes, geometrics and even florals – now available with 21st century style.